Guanine tetrad: Structure

-In molecular biology, a guanine tetrad (also known as a G-tetrad or G-quartet) is a structure composed of four guanine bases in a square planar array.
-They most prominently contribute to the structure of G-quadruplexes, where their hydrogen bonding stabilizes the structure.
-Usually, there are at least two guanine tetrads in a G-quadruplex, and they often feature Hoogsteen-style hydrogen bonding.
-Guanine tetrads are formed by sequences rich in guanine, such as GGGGC.
+A guanine tetrad (also known as a G-tetrad or G-quartet) is a square planar structure composed of four nonadjacent guanine bases interacting through Hoogsteen-style hydrogen bonding.
+Two or more guanine tetrads can interact through π-π stacking to form G-quadruplexes.
+Guanine tetrads are formed by RNA or DNA sequences rich in guanine, such as GGGGC.

 Stabilization

-Guanine tetrads can be stabilized by central cations, such as lithium, sodium, potassium, rubidium, or caesium.
-However, they still form a variety of different structures.
-Guanine tetrads are not always stable, but the sugar-phosphate backbone of DNA can assist in stability of the guanine tetrads themselves.
-Guanine tetrads are more stable when stacked, as intermolecular forces between each layers help stabilize them.
+Guanine tetrads are stabilized by central monovalent cations, such as lithium, sodium, potassium, rubidium, or caesium.
+They are more stable when stacked due to intermolecular forces between layers.
+The sugar-phosphate backbone of DNA can also assist in stability.